TDiblik/tomasdiblik.cz/README.md

 - Add content to blog page
 - Take different pictures of myself, as those used are 2-3 years old.
 - On the 404 page, make my face spin, instead of Butercup's (placeholder).
 Also, replace Mickey Mouse's face and replace it with mine as well. + strip and compress those images heavily, fast download speed is crusial for this effect to work correctlly.
+- Somehow somewhere add section where you can see my 3d models

 Blog posts to write:

-- Main Gate alpr -- PR - showcase program working
-- Medifinder -- PR - about the hackathonu and app
+- Medifinder -- PR - about the hackathonu and app --- WIP
 - RouteMapper -- PR - about the hackathonu and app
 - Revision books -- PR - showcase program working
 - Blog post about STC - about my contributions, what I got from it,... - PR